KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 #### 3.3.2 Categorical Seals (Intermediate Scope)

 > **Definition (Categorical Seal):**
-> A seal that operates at the level of a structural category — a class of beings, a type of field, or a domain of operations.
+> A seal that operates at the scale of a structural category — a class of beings, a type of field, or a domain of operations.
 The Categorical Seal protects a defined class rather than a specific instance.

 **Properties:**
 - Scope: A defined class or category (e.g., Pattern Beings in general, a specific discipline)